-We will not describe the efficient translation of the high-level syntax of FIDO into M2L formulas here.
-Instead, we emphasize that the translation is in principle straightforward: a string over a finite domain D is encoded using as many second-order variables (bits) as necessary to enumerate D; quantification over strings amounts to quantification over the second-order variables encoding the alphabet; and existential (universal) quantification over finite domains amounts to quantification over propositional variables (which are easily encoded in M2L).
+We will not describe the efficient translation of the high-level syntax of Fido into M2L formulas here.
+Instead, we emphasize that the translation is in principle straightforward: a string over a finite domain D is encoded using as many second-order variables (bits) as necessary to enumerate $D \cup \{\text{empty}\}$ , quantification over strings amounts to quantification over the second-order variables encoding the alphabet, and existential (universal) quantification over finite domains amounts to a finite disjunction (conjunction) over the elements of the domain.

-The MONA tool provides an efficient implementation of the underlying M2L decision procedure [11].
+The Mona tool provides an efficient implementation of the underlying M2L decision procedure [11].
+Since the implementation is based on BDD representations of automatas, it, importantly, allows formulas to be decorated with variable orderings.